BELLSTACK/TNOTeamProject/README.md

         add left-border with linear gradient using two colors black and blue with some information on right

- Sofiya:
+ Sofiya Tabassum:

  add map here
- on the top of map<
+ on the top of map
  create simple form only for subscription add copyright and social media